HL7/VhDir/source/pages/profiles.md

 F: http://build.fhir.org/
 ---

+## Profiles
 The following profiles set the minimum expectations to search and retrieve validated directory data associated with healthcare entities:

   {%  include list-simple-profiles.xhtml %}

+## Extensions
+The following extensions are used in the above profiles:

+  {%  include list-simple-extensions.xhtml %}